 Who’s behind this?

-Richard has been practising meditation on and off for 16 years and first became interested in the Insight Meditation tradition 7 years ago.
+Richard first began meditating in 1999 and has been involved in running insight meditation retreats since 2006.
 He is passionate about environmental issues and the integration of spiritual practice into daily life.
-He has served as a volunteer coordinator at Gaia House twice and currently works as an enabler for those with learning difficulties at Plymouth University.
+He has twice served as a volunteer coordinator at Gaia House and now oversees the running of the kitchen there.

 Simon has been practicing Insight Meditation in Europe and Asia for twenty years.
 During this time he has alternated periods of many months of extended retreat and periods of employment.
 He has worked as a volunteer manager at Gaia House, an Insight Meditation centre in Devon.
 He currently works as a frontline member of staff in a community mental health team in the NHS.